 - Limitless resistance settings;

-- Fitness console included – it tracks time, distance, speed, calories, and pulse;
+- Fitness monitor included – it tracks time, distance, speed, calories, and pulse;

 - Goal settings for time, distance, and calories;